OliverLemke/MSAnalysis/README.md

 # MSAnalysis
-Basic Analysis of Mass Spectromety Data
+Basic Analysis of Proteomic Mass Spectromety Data

+Input: pandas.DataFrame containing labels as indices and protein quantities as columns.